 From the earliest colonization, the site offered a space for uses ranging from a hospital site and mental institution to a military base but is far more famous for its role as a political prison during Apartheid and the place where Nelson Mandela was incarcerated for 18 years of his 27-year prison sentence.
 The 19th Century even saw the island being used as a leper colony (you’ll pass by the leper graveyard during your tour).

 Robben Island may be geographically small, but it’s an incalculably large part of South Africa’s history, and a site not to be missed when you’re in the area.
 9 km (or 5.5 miles) from Cape Town’s shores, ferries to the island depart from the V&A Waterfront, at the Nelson Mandela Gateway.
 There is also an excellent museum and gallery here, worth a browse before heading off on the ferry.
 With the boat ride, each tour takes around 3 and a half hours.

-- Your tour guide is usually a former prisoner, lending an intensely personal aspect to every tour and giving visitors matchless insight into conditions in the prison.
+- Your tour guide is usually a former prisoner, lending an intensely personal aspect to every tour and giving visitors a matchless insight into conditions in the prison.

 - Mandela’s cell has been left untouched, and each visitor has the opportunity to stand inside.

-- The bus tour includes a stop at the infamous limestone quarry, where Mandela and his fellow prisoners did physical labour.
+- The bus tour includes a stop at the infamous limestone quarry, where Mandela and his fellow prisoners did physical labor.

 - You’ll get to see where Mandela hid his first manuscript.

-- The island harbour is home to over 100 000 African penguins!
+- The island harbor is home to over 100 000 African penguins!

 Plan your Trip: